OpenISS/OpenISS/src/api/java/README.md

 * doCanny(String type) - Reads a JPEG as input and returns bright lines representing the edges on a black background

-* contour(String type) - Reads a JPEG as input and etrieves contours from the image
+* contour(String type) - Reads a JPEG as input and retrieves contours from the image

 ## Contributors ##